polarity-lang/polarity-lang.github.io/content/docs.md

 data Bool { True, False }
 data Nat { Z, S(n: Nat)}
 codata Pair {
-  proj1: Bool,
+  .proj1: Bool,
-  proj2: Nat
+  .proj2: Nat
 }
 ```

-This type supports two observations; the first observations proj1 yields a boolean value when invoked on a Pair, and the observation proj2 yields a natural number.
+This type supports two observations; the first observation proj1 yields a boolean value when invoked on a Pair, and the observation proj2 yields a natural number.

 A common codata type that is typically built into many programming languages is the function type.
 In our language, it is not built-in, but we can define it as follows: